on-nix/python/README.md

   nixpkgs = import { ... };
   nixpkgsPython = import { ... };

-  # Create a Nixpkgs Python environment as explained in previous sections
+  # Create a Python on Nix environment as explained in previous sections
   env = nixpkgsPython.python39Env {
     name = "example";
     projects = with nixpkgsPython.projects; [